The Perfect Whirlwind Weekend in Bohol

 Following breakfast and some morning sun, we hired a driver to take us to the major attractions of Bohol.

-Our first stop was the Corella tarsier sanctuary.
+We stopped at the Corella tarsier sanctuary first to see some local wildlife.
 The Philippine tarsier (see cover picture) is the only one that belongs to the Carlito genus.
 It’s a nocturnal animal, so during the day, it does nothing but sleep among the branches with half-open eyes.
 There were guides along the route who pointed us where to go to find the tarsiers.
 We got lucky because there weren’t loud tourists when we visited.
 Tip: To keep the silence, use the electronic shutter and the zoom function on your camera.
 Also, according to the reviews, this place is preferable to the Loboc sanctuary.

 The Chocolate Hills were the other major sight that we visited.
 It’s a 50 sq km area covered in thousands of lush green knolls (at the time of our visit).
 The name comes from the colour that the plants turn into during the dry season.
 The viewing point, while busy, thankfully wasn’t heaving with people, so we got the space and time we wanted for our photos.
 There were plenty of souvenir shops grouped together in a corner of the building and no wandering hawkers.
 To get closer to the hills, one has to drive an ATV, but my white clothing precluded that.